ybai69/COVID-19-Change-Point-Detection/README.md

-# COVID-19-Change-Point-Detection
+# Non-stationary Spatio-Temporal Modeling of COVID-19 Progression in The U.S.
-Code for COVID-19 project.
+Code for ``Non-stationary Spatio-Temporal Modeling of COVID-19 Progression in The U.S.''.

 ## Simulation